Anika Collier Navaroli

-Anika Collier Navaroli is an American researcher, writer, and lawyer who is a senior fellow at the Columbia University Graduate School of Journalism.
-Formerly, she worked on the safety policy team at Twitter.
-She is known for coming forward as a whistleblower to the United States House Select Committee on the January 6 Attack about platform moderation at Twitter during the presidency of Donald Trump.
+Anika Collier Navaroli is an American researcher, writer, and lawyer who is director of the Craig Newmark Center for Journalism Ethics and Security and an assistant professor at the Columbia Journalism School.
+Previously she was on the safety policy team at Twitter and came forward as a whistleblower to the United States House Select Committee on the January 6 Attack about platform moderation at Twitter during the presidency of Donald Trump.

 Early life and education

-Anika Collier Navaroli grew up in Florida.

-Navaroli earned a Bachelor of Science from the University of Florida, then earned a Juris Doctor from University of North Carolina School of Law in 2012.
+Navaroli grew up in Florida.
+She earned a Bachelor of Science in journalism from the University of Florida, then earned a Juris Doctor from the University of North Carolina School of Law in 2012.
 She earned a Master of Science in journalism from Columbia University Graduate School of Journalism, where she wrote a thesis on constitutional law and social media titled "The Revolution Will Be Tweeted".

 Career

 After earning her master's degree, Navaroli worked in communications and marketing at law firms.
 Later, she joined the civil rights non-profit Color of Change.

 In 2019, Navaroli joined Twitter's safety policy team to help work on content moderation and conduct policies.
 In 2020, she began to grow concerned about rhetoric by Donald Trump against Joe Biden, at the time his opponent in the presidential election, which she believed was contributing to a broader increase in hate speech and incitement to violence on the platform.
 She began to push internally for stronger policies after Trump directed the far-right Proud Boys during a September 2020 presidential debate to "stand back and stand by".
 She said that she and her team advocated for stricter and more precise policies around dog whistles, but that they were rebuffed by executives who were pleased that Trump favored Twitter over other social media networks.
 She also said that Twitter had broken its own rules in declining to label or remove Trump's tweets.
 On the night of January 5, 2021, the eve of the January 6 United States Capitol attack, Navaroli participated in a team meeting where they discussed their concerns over what might happen the following day, after seeing calls to violence.
 After the meeting, Navaroli wrote to a colleague: "When people are shooting each other in the streets tomorrow, I'm going to try and rest in the knowledge that we tried."
 Navaroli left Twitter in March 2021 and began working for Twitch.